 a favorite place, a favorite camera, a favorite human

-As for all of these photos… they were all taken with my Yashica T4 point and shoot (the most wonderful little 35mm camera you could ever dream of having).
+As for all of these photos… they were all taken with my Yashica T4 Zoom point and shoot (the most wonderful little 35mm camera you could ever dream of having).
 And I feel like mentioning, that while I was going through these and remembering the trip, I was surprised to notice that there was a lot of places and moments I didn’t photograph.
 In the past few years, my relationship with traveling and photographing while traveling has definitely changed, mostly because I’ve been trying to be a bit more present in experiences.
 I’m one of those people very prone to being caught up in viewing my surroundings as photographs thus missing out on the experience.
-Consequently, visually, this is a pretty bare bones summery of our trip, but sometimes that is really all you need.
+As a result, visually, this is a pretty bare bones summary of our trip, but sometimes that is really all you need.